codeforamerica/beyondtransparency/chapters/chapter05.md

 Good leadership will recognize the pragmatics of open data.

-### About the Author
+### About the Author {.western}

-Jonathan Feldman is Chief Information Officer for the City of Asheville, North Carolina, where his business background and work as an InformationWeek columnist have helped him to develop innovation through better business technology and process.
-Asheville is a rapidly growing and popular city; it has been named a Fodor top travel destination, and is the site of many new breweries, including New Belgium’s east coast expansion.
+Jonathan Feldman is Chief Information Officer for the City of Asheville, North Carolina, where his business background and work as an *InformationWeek* columnist have helped him to develop innovation through better business technology and process.
+Asheville is a rapidly growing and popular city; it has been named a *Fodor* top travel destination, and is the site of many new breweries, including New Belgium’s east coast expansion.
 During Jonathan’s leadership, the City has been recognized nationally and internationally (including the International Economic Development Council New Media, NATOA Community Broadband, and the GMIS Best Practices awards) for improving services to citizens and reducing expenses through IT innovation.

-### References
+### References {.western}

 [http://www.charlotteobserver.com/2013/03/03/3889773/nc-sheriffs-wage-fight-over-gun.html\#.UiZBV2RATy0](http://www.charlotteobserver.com/2013/03/03/3889773/nc-sheriffs-wage-fight-over-gun.html#.UiZBV2RATy0)